SeldonIO/seldon-core/docs-gb/models/securing-endpoints.md

 # Securing model endpoints

-Often, in enterprise use-cases, users will want to define who is able to hit the endpoints exposed for deployed models or pipelines.
-Seldon Core itself does not provide that functionality, but it does integrate easily with various service meshes that support this requirement.
-Seldon Core 2 is service mesh agnostic, but the example below will demonstrate an approach to setting up authentication and authorization in order to secure a model endpoint using Istio.
+In enterprise use cases, you may need to control who can access the endpoints for deployed models or pipelines.
+While Seldon Core 2 doesn’t natively provide this functionality, it integrates with various service meshes that support these requirements.
+Though Seldon Core 2 is service-mesh agnostic, the example on this page demonstrates how to set up authentication and authorization to secure a model endpoint using the Istio service mesh.

 ## Securing Endpoints with Istio